It is impossible for most people to understand how a parent could deliberately kill their own child.

 Andrea Giesbrecht was arrested in October 2014 after she defaulted on paying rent for a storage container.

-Staff were going to auction off the container’s contents when they came across foul-smelling garbage bags which had been stuffed into duffel bags and placed in plastic containers.
+Staff was going to auction off the container’s contents when they came across foul-smelling garbage bags which had been stuffed into duffel bags and placed in plastic containers.

-Police were called and they discovered the bodies of six babies, five boys and one girl, in various states of decomposition.
-Medical experts could not determine how they died.
+Police were called and they discovered the bodies of six babies— five boys and one girl— in various states of decomposition.
+Medical experts could not determine how they died and Giesbrecht was considered to be among the most notorious women.

 Giesbrecht’s family and friends were unaware of the pregnancies and births, however, towels, blankets and other household items stored with the remains showed that the babies were most likely born at home before they were taken to the storage facility.